solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 much data can be stored in an account, the cost to store that data, and how many compute units are available per transaction.
 You, the program designer, have to be mindful of these limitations to create programs that are affordable, fast, safe, and functional.
-Today we will be delving into some of the more advance considerations that should be taken when creating Solana programs.
+Today we will be delving into some of the more advanced considerations that should be taken when creating Solana programs.

 ### Dealing With Large Accounts

-In modern application programming, we don’t often have to think about the size of the data structures we are using.
-You want to make a string?
-You can put a 4000 character limit on it if you want to avoid abuse, but it's probably not an issue.
+In modern application programming, we don't often have to think about the size of the data structures we are using.
+Do you want to make a string?
+You can put a 4000-character limit on it if you want to avoid abuse, but it's probably not an issue.
 Want an integer?
-They’re pretty much always 32-bit for convenience.
+They're pretty much always 32-bit for convenience.

-In high level languages, you are in the data-land-o-plenty!
-Now, in Solana land, we pay per byte stored (rent) and have limits on heap, stack and account sizes.
+In high-level languages, you are in the data-land-o-plenty!
+Now, in Solana land, we pay per byte stored (rent) and have limits on heap, stack, and account sizes.
 We have to be a little more crafty with our bytes.
 There are two main concerns we are going to be looking at in this section: